Birthdays Past, Birthdays Present: World Premiere Reviews

 At its best the formula – if one can dare call it that – achieves a Chekhovian richness, work that will stand good in the canon.
 On a more middling night, though, the balancing act (of being pleasing as well as home truth-telling) can achieve a cancelling-out effect of blandness, losing its commercial lustre too.

 That, I’m afraid to report, is the net-effect of this latest opus, which passes the time amiably and amusingly enough, and passes it backwards – rolling from an 80th birthday bash across 30 years, spanning two generations and four functions.
-Ayckbourn once starred as the fugitive Stanley in Pinter’s early masterpiece
+Ayckbourn once starred as the fugitive Stanley in Pinter’s early masterpiece The Birthday Party, and in its anti-clockwise scheme, this bears comparison with Pinter’s Betrayal.
+But the potential for darkness is mislaid amid a suburban comedy of male diffidence and chronic misunderstanding.

 For reasons that become apparent as the evening wears on, ex coach-driver Micky (Russell Dixon) - whose birthday bash starts the action - has become fixated with the idea that his dull, book-keeper son Adrian (Jamie Baughan) is a raging lothario behind his mild-mannered exterior, a sexual Super-man.
 In a fun, toe-curling scene, Micky and wife Meg (a nicely over-concerned Jemma Churchill) try to warn their middle-aged boy’s new mousy girlfriend.
 But the nervously giggling visitor, a chaste church-goer, thrills to the prospect.
 All credit to Ayckbourn: content-wise, he’s not doing prim, pipe and slippers fare.